low122/jiatzin.github.io/README.md

 ---

 ## 🎯 Objective
-Second year student at Western University with hands-on experience in Python, SQL, and Tableau, seeking an internship opportunity in data analysis to apply and enhance my skills.
+I am a second-year student at Western University with hands-on experience in Python, SQL, and Tableau, and I am seeking an internship opportunity in data analysis to apply and enhance my skills.

 ---